renayearnshaw/TaskManager/README.md

    - hash passwords
    - delete any tasks belonging to a user when a user is deleted
    - check that authentication tokens are valid
-6. `multer` for uploading and validating image files
+6. `multer` for uploading and validating image files.